 Paying for study abroad

 Study Abroad Costs

 The cost of study abroad depends on the program you choose, the length of the program, where you will study, etc. Your study abroad advisor will discuss the best options with you and provide you with a budget sheet with the estimated costs.

 Applying for scholarships

 Be sure to apply for all the study abroad scholarships for which you are eligible!
 Check our Study Abroad Funding page to learn about the many scholarships available to you.

-Most financial aid you receive from CMU may be applied to your study abroad fees as long as you enroll for the required minimum number of credits.
-Be sure to check with the Office of Scholarships and Financial Aid to verify that all of your aid can be applied toward study abroad.
+Most financial aid you will receive from CMU may be applied to your study abroad fees as long as you are enrolled for the required minimum number of credits.
+Be sure to check with the Office of Scholarships and Financial Aid to verify that your aid can be applied toward study abroad.

 It is possible to request additional financial aid based on the cost of your program (including airfare, passport cost, visa fee, and other necessary expenses related to your study program).
-To apply for additional financial aid for study abroad, take your program budget sheet to the Office of Scholarships and Financial Aid.
-Ask for an appointment with a student advisor, or, if you are a Centralis Scholarship recipient, ask for an appointment with Kristen Neubecker, Assistant Director.
+To apply for additional financial aid for study abroad, make an appointment with an advisor in the Office of Scholarships and Financial Aid.

 Faculty-led Students: Your tuition and program fee will be billed to your CMU account.